MicrosoftDocs/well-architected/well-architected/index.md

 ### Operational excellence guidance

-The following resources provide guidance on designing and implementing DevOps practices for your Azure workload:
+The following resources guide on designing and implementing DevOps practices for your Azure workload:

 - [Operational excellence patterns](./devops/devops-patterns.md)
 - Best practices: [Monitoring and diagnostics guidance][monitoring]

-For a high-level summary, see [Overview of the operational excellence pillar](./devops/overview.md).
+For a high-level summary, you can view [Overview of the operational excellence pillar](./devops/overview.md).

 ## Performance efficiency

-[Performance efficiency](./scalability/index.yml) is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-The main ways to achieve performance efficiency include using scaling appropriately and implementing PaaS offerings that have scaling built in.
+[Performance efficiency](./scalability/index.yml) is the ability of your workload to scale to meet the demands placed on it by users efficiently.
+The main ways to achieve performance efficiency include scaling appropriately and implementing PaaS offerings with built-in scaling.

 For more information, watch [Performance Efficiency: Fast & Furious: Optimizing for Quick and Reliable VM Deployments](/events/all-around-azure-well-architected-the-backstage-tour/performance-efficiency).